 Updated on by Hayley Brown

-So you know your API types, but what if you want to develop your own API?
+So you know your API types, but what if you want to develop an API?
 A while ago we chatted with our developers about working with APIs, their challenges, and how they like to see APIs built.
 Which got me thinking, what is the process of developing an API?

-Building an API allows your SaaS applications to connect to other applications, allowing data and services to flow between them.
+When you develop an API it allows your SaaS applications to connect to other applications, allowing data and services to flow between them.
 This could be both internally and externally, to your wider ecosystem of applications managed through an Embedded iPaaS.

 Why are APIs so important?